Music icon Dr. Dre in ICU after suffering suspected brain aneurysm, TMZ reports

 LOS ANGELES - Music icon and Los Angeles' own Dr. Dre is fighting for his life at the hospital after suffering a suspected brain aneurysm, according to a report from TMZ.

-Dr. Dre., whose legal name is Andre Young, is in the ICU at the Cedars-Sinai Medical Center in Los Angeles, TMZ reports.
+Dr. Dre., whose legal name is Andre Young, is in the ICU at the Cedars-Sinai Medical Center in Los Angeles.

 HOLLYWOOD, CALIFORNIA - FEBRUARY 07: Dr. Dre attends the Tom Ford AW20 Show at Milk Studios on February 07, 2020 in Hollywood, California.
 (Photo by Mike Coppola/FilmMagic)